Skip to main content

 Overview

 MSR Aquatabs solve a critical gap that every filter straw leaves open: virus removal.
 Filter straws with 0.1-micron membranes stop bacteria and protozoa, but viruses (0.02-0.3 microns) pass right through.
 Aquatabs use NaDCC (sodium dichloroisocyanurate) — a WHO-recommended chemical disinfectant — to kill viruses, bacteria, and Giardia through chlorine-based oxidation.
-At $11.99 for 30 tablets that treat 60 quarts of water, they weigh virtually nothing and cost approximately $0.40 per tablet or $0.20 per quart of purified water.
+At their affordable price for 30 tablets that treat 60 quarts of water, they weigh virtually nothing and cost just pennies per quart of purified water.

 The NaDCC formulation is a meaningful upgrade over older iodine-based purification tablets.
 Iodine leaves a strong, unpleasant taste, has a shorter shelf life, and is not recommended for pregnant women or people with thyroid conditions.
 NaDCC produces a milder chlorine flavor that most people find tolerable, and it is safe for virtually all users.
 The EPA registration and WHO recommendation provide institutional confidence that iodine tablets simply cannot match.